Cron - live.cron()

 Platform capture

 The platform is captured automatically from the first RPC call.
-If your app starts cron jobs before any WebSocket connections, call setCronPlatform(platform) in your open hook:
+If your app starts cron jobs before any WebSocket connections, call setCronPlatform(platform) from the init hook (recommended) or the open hook (fallback):

 setCronPlatform(platform);